chloevoyer/garmin-to-notion/README.md

 This project connects your Garmin activities and personal records to your Notion database, allowing you to keep track of your performance metrics in one place.

 ## Features :sparkles:
-- Automatically sync Garmin activities to Notion.
+  🔄  Automatically sync Garmin activities to Notion in real-time
+  📊  Track detailed activity metrics (distance, pace, heart rate)
-- Extract Garmin personal records such as fastest 1K and longest ride.
+  🎯  Extract and track personal records (fastest 1K, longest ride)
+  🤖  Zero-touch automation once configured
+  📱  Compatible with all Garmin activities and devices
-- Easy setup with clear instructions and minimal coding required.
+  🔧  Easy setup with clear instructions and minimal coding required

 ## Prerequisites :hammer_and_wrench:
 - A Notion account with API access.